 Since inception, we have incurred significant operating losses.
-Our net losses were \$220.4 million, \$192.5 million, and \$116.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$1.1 billion.
-We have financed our operations primarily through public offerings of our common stock, our collaboration with Bristol Myers Squibb Company ("BMS") through its wholly owned subsidiary, Juno Therapeutics, Inc. ("Juno Therapeutics"), and payments under our former strategic alliance with Allergan Pharmaceuticals International Limited (which was acquired by AbbVie Inc. in May 2020 and is referred to together with its affiliates as "Allergan").
+Our net losses were \$153.2 million, \$220.4 million, and \$192.5 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$1.23 billion.
+We have financed our operations primarily through public offerings of our common stock, our collaboration with Bristol Myers Squibb Company ("BMS") through its wholly owned subsidiary, Juno Therapeutics, Inc. ("Juno Therapeutics"), and payments under our former strategic alliance with Allergan Pharmaceuticals International Limited (together with its affiliates, "Allergan").
 We have devoted substantially all of our efforts to research and development.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- progress the clinical development of EDIT-301 to treat severe sickle cell disease ("SCD") and transfusion-dependent beta-thalassemia ("TDT"); - continue our current research programs, including ex vivo treatments for hemoglobinopothies and in vivo gene editing medicines, and our preclinical and clinical development of product candidates from our current research programs; - seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials;

-- ultimately establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - further develop our genome editing platform; - hire additional clinical, quality control, and scientific personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license other medicines and technologies; - validate a commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing facility; and - continue to operate as a public company.
+- progress the clinical development of reni-cel to treat severe sickle cell disease ("SCD") and transfusion-dependent beta-thalassemia ("TDT"); - advance our in vivo programs as we progress towards preclinical proof-of-concept for an undisclosed in vivo indication in 2024; - continue our current research programs and our preclinical and clinical development of product candidates from our current research programs; - seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop: - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - further develop our genome editing platform; - hire additional clinical, quality control, and scientific personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - · acquire or in-license other medicines and technologies; and - establish, expand or contract for commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing capabilities.

-We are in the early stages of the clinical development of EDIT-301 and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
+We continue to progress the clinical development of reni-cel, but it may be years, if ever, before we have a product candidate ready for commercialization.
 To become and remain profitable, we must develop and eventually commercialize a medicine or medicines with significant market potential.
 This will require us to be successful in a range of challenging activities, including identifying product candidates, completing preclinical testing and clinical trials of product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing, and selling those medicines for which we may obtain marketing approval, and satisfying any post-marketing requirements.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant or large enough to achieve profitability.
-Other than EDIT-301, we are currently only in the preclinical testing stages for our most advanced research programs.
+Other than reni-cel, we are currently only in the preclinical testing stages for our most advanced research programs.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business, or continue our operations.
 A decline in the value of our company could cause our stockholders to lose all or part of their investments in us.